Cereals and sugar

 | |||||

-Information about origin - non-compound products | Core | Technical specification | Cereals and other grain products | ||
+Information about origin of the raw material – plant products | Core | Technical specification | Sugar and rice | ||

 | |||||

-Information about origin compound products - plant products | Advanced | Technical specification | Cereals and other grain products | ||
+GMO-free products | Core | Technical specification | Sugar and rice | ||

 Criterion information Information about origin can be enlightening for contracting authorities, e.g. which environmental laws applied to the production.
 Traceability is a prerequisite for being able to track any product defects and ensuring that the product meets the correct quality requirements.
 Criterion text For compound products with a raw material content of cereals, sugar, fruit, vegetables etc. of over 20% of the individual product, written information regarding where (crop land) the raw material is cultivated and processed must be provided on request. | |||||